Assassin's Creed Revelations: Single-player

 During these events, Ezio uses the keys to witness various moments in Altaïr's life.
 He learns that Altaïr, after killing his traitorous mentor, Al Mualim, took over and tried to reform the Assassins, but was challenged by a former friend, Abbas Sofian.
 While Altaïr and his wife Maria were away fighting off the Mongol invasion, Abbas staged a coup, seizing control of the Assassins and executing Altaïr's youngest son, Sef.
 Altaïr sought revenge, but Maria tried to stop him, leading to her also being killed.
-Altaïr was subsequently forced into a self-imposed exile, but eventually returned to kill Abbas and reclaim leadership of the Assassins.
-Years later, Altaïr encoded his memories on the keys before entrusting them to Niccolò.
+Altaïr was subsequently forced into a self-imposed exile but eventually returned to kill Abbas and reclaim leadership of the Assassins.
+Years later, Altaïr encoded his memories onto the keys before entrusting them to Niccolò.

-Returning to Constantinople, Ezio discovers that Ahmet has killed Yusuf and kidnapped Sofia, demanding the keys in exchange for her.
+Returning to Constantinople, Ezio discovers Ahmet has killed Yusuf and kidnapped Sofia, demanding the keys in exchange for her.
 Ezio agrees, but after saving Sofia, he pursues Ahmet and recovers the keys.
-While Ahmet is killed by Selim, now the Sultan, Ezio is spared due to Suleiman's endorsement, but is ordered to leave Constantinople and never return.
+While Ahmet is killed by Selim, now the Sultan, Ezio is spared due to Suleiman's endorsement, but is ordered to leave Constantinople for good.
 After completing this memory, the Animus begins to delete excess data.
 Clay sacrifices himself to save Desmond from being deleted.

-Ezio and Sofia return to Masyaf, where Ezio unlocks Altaïr's library, finding it empty except for Altaïr's skeleton and a sixth key.
-Through the key, Ezio discovers that the library was a vault meant to house Altaïr's Apple of Eden, and that Altaïr had sealed himself to protect it.
-Ezio leaves the Apple there, stating that he had seen enough for one life, and speaks directly to Desmond, knowing that he is watching.
-He tells Desmond that he realizes he is nothing more than a conduit for a message, and hopes that Desmond will be able to find answers to his questions.
-With this, Ezio retires from the Assassins.
+Ezio and Sofia return to Masyaf, where Ezio unlocks Altaïr's library, finding it empty except for Altaïr's skeleton holding a sixth key.
+Through it, Ezio discovers the library was a vault meant to house Altaïr's Apple of Eden and that Altaïr had sealed himself to protect it.
+Understanding how much Altaïr had lost because of his obsession with seeking knowledge, Ezio chooses to leave the Apple there, having "seen enough for one life".
+He then speaks directly to Desmond, knowing he is watching, and acknowledges his own role as a conduit for a message.
+Hoping that Desmond will find the answers he could not and will make everyone's suffering be worth it in the end, Ezio activates Altaïr's Apple before retiring from the Assassins in order to start a normal life with Sofia.

-Desmond is approached by Jupiter, a member of the First Civilization.
-He explains that his race had studied methods to save the planet from destruction, and transmitted all the collected data to a central vault—the Grand Temple.
-Jupiter tells Desmond that he must find the Temple before an impending solar flare hits the Earth and kills all of humanity.
-Awakening from the coma, Desmond finds Rebecca, Shaun, and William next to him, and tells them that he knows what they must do, just as they arrive at the Grand Temple's location.
+The Apple displays a message from Jupiter, a member of the First Civilization, who explains that his race had studied methods to save the Earth from destruction, and transmitted all the collected data to a central vault: the Grand Temple.
+Jupiter tells Desmond that he must find the Temple before an impending solar flare kills all of humanity.
+Awakening from the coma, Desmond finds Rebecca, Shaun, and William next to him, and tells them that he knows what they must do, just as they arrive at the Grand Temple.